abudrionis/icdcoder/README.md

 The purpose of this project is to facilitate:

-**(1)** fine-tuning pre-trained BERT models using discharge summaries and diagnosis (ICD) codes, and
+**(1)** training (fine-tuning) pre-trained BERT models and traditional supervised machine learning models using discharge summaries and diagnosis (ICD) codes, and

-**(2)** evaluating how this fine-tuned model performs in pairing unseen discharge summaries with the correct ICD codes
+**(2)** evaluating how these trained models performs in pairing unseen discharge summaries with the correct ICD codes

-## How to get hold of/prepare dataset used for fine-tuning
+## How to get hold of/prepare dataset used for training

-To obtain a valid dataset to use for fine-tuning the pre-trained model, use one of the two options below.
+To obtain a valid dataset to use for training the models use one of the two options below.

 **(1)** Contact Hercules Dalianis at hercules@dsv.su.se to get hold of the Swedish EPR Gastro ICD-10 Pseudo Corpus containing approximately 6000 Swedish discharge summaries from 5000 patients.

-**(2)** If you want to fine-tune the pre-trained model using your own data, the data needs to be in a csv file adhering to the following format:
+**(2)** If you want to train the models using your own data, the data needs to be in a csv file adhering to the following format:

 ***Column 1***: *Patient ID (optional)*